jashandeep-sohi/pyds/docs/userguide.rst

  >>> test_identifier.value
  'USA_NASA_PDS_1_0007'

-To get the PDS serialized string representation of a :class:`Identifier` object, call the built-in :func:`str` function on it::
+To get the PDS serialized string representation of an :class:`Identifier` object, call the built-in :func:`str` function on it::

  >>> print(str(test_identifier))